aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/iimageexporterdescriptor/_index.md

 url: /python-net/aspose.imaging/iimageexporterdescriptor/
 ---

-Represents the image exporter descriptor.
+**Summary:** Represents the image exporter descriptor.
 The exporter descriptor is used to overcome the necessity to contain each exporter instance<br/>            in memory and multithreading issues.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)